The possibilities for our graduates are endless. There are hundreds of different career paths available to you across our range of courses.

 If you don’t know what you want to study, or just want to be sure you’re making the right decision, talk to them first.

-If you have a good idea of what you want to study, go to our Find a Course page.
+If you have a good idea of what you want to study, go to the TAFE NSW Course search page.
 Remember Sydney TAFE offer courses at many levels to meet different needs:

 - Units within courses (which you can put together as a ‘Selected Study Program’)